One-Nine-Nine-Nine

 "One-Nine-Nine-Nine"/"Like They Used to Say" is a double A-Side single by rapper Common.
 "One-Nine-Nine-Nine" is featured on Soundbombing II, a compilation album by Rawkus Records released in 1999.
 The song features an introduction by Talib Kweli, guest rapping by Sadat X and production by Hi-Tek.
 A music video was released for it, which also featured briefs cameos from Jeru The Damaja and Harold Hunter.
 Additionally, Rawkus Records featured it in their Best of Decade I: 1995-2005 compilation.
 Common's vocals on the song were sampled in "Mic Like a Memory" by Cunninlynguists.

 "Like They Used to Say" was produced by Dug Infinite, who also worked on Common's first three albums.
-In the song, Common talks about the days of old and comments where he sees hip hop music heading in the future.
+In the song, Common talks about the days of old and comments on where he sees hip-hop heading in the future.